RAC donates driverless vehicle to South Metro TAFE

 WA's clean energy investment pipeline is worth around $200 billion, and projections show the sector is expected to generate around 350,000 jobs from 2025 to 2050.

-Under the new National Skills Agreement, the Cook Government has lodged a proposal with the Commonwealth Government to establish a Clean Energy National Centre of Excellence in WA, as it works to position the State at the forefront of the global clean energy transition.
+Under the new National Skills Agreement, the State Government has lodged a proposal with the Commonwealth Government to establish a Clean Energy National Centre of Excellence in WA, as it works to position the State at the forefront of the global clean energy transition.

 The State Government has significantly reduced course fees for automotive, engineering and mining courses via the Lower Fees, Local Skills and Fee Free initiatives.